1. Home

 Definitions of Artificial Intelligence and Machine Learning

-Artificial intelligence (AI) is the ability of computer software to mimic human judgement.
+Artificial intelligence (AI) is the ability of computer software to mimic human judgment.
 Current AI systems carry out only very specific tasks for which they are designed, but they may integrate large amounts of input data to carry out these tasks quickly and accurately.
 The current excitement about AI is focused on machine learning (ML) systems and this domain is sometimes referred to as AI/ML.
 AI/ML systems may be trained using defined input data sets, which may include images, to associate patterns in data with clinical contexts such as diagnoses or outcomes.
-Once trained, AI/ML systems are used with new data to predict diagnosis or outcome in specific cases, or carry out other useful tasks.
+Once trained, AI/ML systems are used with new data to predict diagnosis or outcome in specific cases or carry out other useful tasks.
 To date, systems are limited in the range of diagnoses, predictions, and tasks covered, but can be impressively accurate within their defined scope.

 1. Yu K-H, Beam AL, Kohane IS.
 Artificial intelligence in healthcare.
 Nature Biomedical Engineering.
 2018;2:719-731.